| Title: | Complex Hierarchy Questions in Network Meta-Analysis |

 A simulation method is used to derive the relative frequency of all possible hierarchies in a network of interventions.
 Users can also define the set of all possible hierarchies that satisfy a specified criterion, for example that a specific order among treatments is retained in the network and/or a treatment is in a specific position, and the sum of their frequencies constitute the certainty around the criterion.

-An object of class "nmarank"
+An object of class "nmarank" with corresponding print

 function.
 The object is a list containing the following components: